 Apricot Tuxedo: It has the same illustration as a black and red tuxedo but with a brown jacket and white shirt inside.

 As we all know Aussiedoodles are a mixture of two breeds, an Australian shepherd and a poodle.
 So definitely they will inherit many of their characteristics from their both parents.

 The Australian shepherd has unique color blends, that we see in Aussiedoodles like merle, phantom, and bi/tricolors.
 They are famous for their coat colors.
 While the Poodles come in solid colors like black, white, etc.

 Studies show the connection between coat & eyes color.
 It also variates and no one can expect to desire the same color every time because genes control eye color in Puppies.
 It may be blue, brown, umber, black and green.
 Two eyes may have different colors.

 Here is something important that you should keep in the notice before choosing a color some colors fade out and turn silver or greyish.
 This also happens due to recessive genes that inherit from the poodle.
 Secondly, colors have nothing to do with the health of dogs.
 Two merle parents cause problems (like deafness & blindness)in rare cases, so breeders avoid them.

-If you like some color that’s good and if you don’t like that is also good but one thing must be kept in your mind that a dog is a dog and they should be given utmost love and care.
+If you like some colors that are good and if you don’t like that is also good but one thing must be kept in your mind a dog is a dog and it should be given utmost love and care.
 You should consider your preferences but we suggest choosing a puppy by its temperament, health, and behavior and not by color as diversity in colors is just an addition to its playful, adorable nature.